 So, whether it is PayPal and Stripe, Shopify Payments, or WooPayments, all these gateways offer reliability, flexibility, and global reach.
 Mix and match to create the perfect payment solution for your store and market.

-How to safeguard your payment gateway account?
+How can you safeguard your payment gateway account?

 In dropshipping, it’s essential to keep a low chargeback rate.
 But what exactly do chargebacks mean, and why should you be concerned?
 Well, a chargeback occurs when one of your customers disputes a transaction with their bank, seeking a refund for various reasons, such as poor quality or failure to receive products.
 While refunds are manageable, excessive chargebacks can mean trouble for your payment gateway account.